The report shows the top 10,000 users for the sorting criteria you apply.

-You need to have Edit permission to delete the data for individual users.
+You need to have the Editor role to delete the data for individual users.

 When you drill into an ID to see data for an individual user, you also have the option to delete the data for that user from the report and from the Analytics system.

 To delete the data for an individual user: